LODSContent/Skillable-Course-Office-365-Administrator/module03/readme.md

-# Manage Objects in AD DS
+# Manage Advanced AD DS Infrastructure

 Please add any files that you want to share with your fellow MCTs.